 - Bike the Little Miami Trail for stunning views of fall color and stop in quaint towns along the way

 - Giddy-up on horseback as you ride through fall foliage on one of Ohio’s many equine trails.
 Click here for a list of bridle trails in Ohio’s State Parks.

-- Inspire your future outdoorsmen with these family-friendly fall hikes – perfect for backpackers young and old.
+- Inspire your future outdoorsmen and women with these family-friendly fall hikes – perfect for backpackers young and old.